Vasukommi/flynkle-app-be/README.md

 ### Authentication

 Login returns a JWT access token.
 Pass it in the `Authorization` header as `Bearer <token>` when calling protected endpoints.
-Use `/auth/logout` and `/auth/verify` with the same header to logout or validate a token.
+Accounts must be active and not suspended in order to authenticate.
+Excessive login attempts are rate limited.
+The `/auth/logout` endpoint now invalidates the provided token and `/auth/verify` checks that it is still valid.

 ## Endpoints